Cornell University College of Arts and Sciences

-The College of Arts and Sciences (CAS or A&S) is a division of Cornell University.
-It has been part of the university since its founding, although its name has changed over time.
-It grants bachelor's degrees, and masters and doctorates through affiliation with the Cornell University Graduate School.
-Its major academic buildings are located on the Arts Quad and include some of the university's oldest buildings.
-The college offers courses in many fields of study and is the largest college at Cornell by undergraduate enrollment.
+The Cornell University College of Arts and Sciences (CAS or A&S) is an academic college at Cornell University.
+It has been part of the university since its founding in 1865, although its name has changed over time.
+It is the largest of Cornell University's colleges and schools with 4,759 undergraduate students, 1,337 graduate students, and 515 full-time faculty plus many lecturers, and offers more than 2,000 courses.

+The college grants bachelor's degrees, and masters and doctorates through affiliation with the Cornell University Graduate School.
+Its major academic buildings are located on the Arts Quad of Cornell University's main campus in Ithaca, New York, which includes some of the university's oldest and most historic buildings.

 History

+19th century

-Originally, the university's faculty was undifferentiated, but with the founding of the Cornell Law School in 1886 and the concomitant self-segregation of the school's lawyers, different departments and colleges formed.
+When it was founded in 1865, Cornell University's faculty was initially undifferentiated.
+With the founding of the Cornell Law School in 1886 and the concomitant self-segregation of the school's lawyers, however, departments and colleges began to be formed at the university.

+20th century

-Initially, the division that would become the College of Arts and Sciences was known as the Academic Department, but it was formally renamed in 1903.
+In 1903, the academic division that ultimately became the College of Arts and Sciences was renamed as the Academic Department.
 The College endowed the first professorships in American history, musicology, and American literature.
-Currently, the college teaches 4,100 undergraduates, with 600 full-time faculty members (and an unspecified number of lecturers) teaching 2,200 courses.

-Professor Robert Morris Ogden, a Professor of Psychology and expert on Gestalt psychology, served as the Dean from 1923 to 1945.
+From 1923 to 1945, Cornell professor Robert Morris Ogden, a professor of psychology and expert on Gestalt psychology, served as the dean of the College of Arts and Sciences.

+21st century

+In June 2018, Ray Jayawardhana was named the 22nd dean.
+On July 13, 2023, Rachel Bean succeeded Jayawardhana as interim dean.
+On August 1, 2024, Peter John Loewen became the 23rd dean.